UncleBobedyH2AI/-40-Clean-Water/PRINCIPLES.md

 ---

-## 7. 🔐 Security as Stewardship, Not Surveillance
+- ## 7. 🔐 Security as Stewardship, Not Surveillance

+- Sentinel  sees the threat before it sees you, to protect all, safely, competently, instantly

 Safety is not fear.
 It is **care, clarity, and control**.

-- Sentinel  sees the threat before it sees you, to protect all, safely, competently, instantly
+**Sentinel** begins not by watching strangers — but by **learning you**.

+- First, it is **trained on the owner and immediate family** — securely, on-device
+- Faces, routines, movements — all stored locally, never shared
+- Only after this foundation is set does it begin monitoring the perimeter
+- Friends, guests, and delivery personnel can **opt in or out** — with consent

+Without this **household-first training**, the system risks becoming just another source of noise —
+flooding you with alerts, eroding trust, and returning to the **low-quality security systems of today**.

+But with it?
+Sentinel becomes **a true guardian**:
+- Catches your teenager’s late-night snack run
+- Recognizes your neighbor walking their dog
+- Alerts only when a **true, unrecognized threat** approaches

+Facial recognition is:
+- 🔒 **Opt-in** (never forced)
+- 🛡️ **Encrypted**, on-device, on-premises
+- 🚫 **Never used for cloud profiling, ads, or data brokering**

+And when danger comes?
+- 8K imaging + adaptive IR designation and illumination captures identity day or night
+- Threat tracked from property line to threshold
+- Police alerted **before entry**
+- You are notified — not startled

+> You are not watched.
+> You are **guarded**.

+This is not surveillance.
+It’s **sovereignty** — enforced with intelligence, built on trust.